nens/threedi-docs/source/d_qgis_plugin.rst

 Drop down menus
 ^^^^^^^^^^^^^^^

 We have added drop down menus for multiple value attributes in tables.
 This to assist you in selecting the proper values.
-The figure below shows an example for selecting a material for a pipe.
+The figure below shows an example for selecting a shape for a cross section definition.

 .. figure:: image/d_qgisplugin_vm_dropdown.png
     :width: 25pc